ministryofjustice/itpolicycontent/content/system-administrators.md

 </tr>
 <tr valign='top'>
 <td>Audit &amp; protective monitoring</td>
-<td>Audit logs collected as part of the IT System's protective monitoring solution must be monitored by the System Administrator.
+<td><ul><li>Audit logs collected as part of the IT System's protective monitoring solution must be monitored by the System Administrator.
 General audit checking must occur at regular intervals (set by the system owner) and all suspicious activity must be monitored and investigated thoroughly.</li>
 <li>System Administrators must ensure that audit and compliance checks do not adversely affect the business operation of the IT System.</li>
 <li>It is the System Administrator's responsibility to protect audit logs in accordance with its Protective Marking.</li></ul></td>